I'm Sharon. I'm a qualified counsellor and in advanced psychotherapy training in Transactional Analysis at The Berne Institute.

-For the past 18 years I have dedicated myself to working in the NHS.
+For 18 years I dedicated myself to working in the NHS.
 From working in hospital wards and clinics as an assistant technical officer with the lung function team to more recently as an assistant practice manager of a GP surgery in Carlton.
 A high standard of patient care and support had been the philosophy of my NHS career.

 I whole heartedly believe in counselling and its ability to change lives.
-This was and still is, my motivation for training in transactional analysis psychotherapy.
+This was and still is, my motivation for training in Transactional Analysis psychotherapy.
 I have experienced how positive, transformative and to be honest, sometimes painful the therapy process can be but I believe the process is worthwhile.

 I now work with clients in private practice under supervision.
 Supervision is required for all psychotherapists, whether they are fully qualified or a trainee.
 Attending supervision forms part of a therapist's ethical practice and ensures that you are receiving the most appropriate care.